leeofthetrees/rwxrob-2022-boost/week a 2/1667598226/README.md

+# General Notes

-# TTY and hacking
+## TTY and hacking
 Back door vulnerabilities should NOT use TTY when hacking TTY cam be traced, Dont use it
 ex: printer that hadn't been closed.
 Make a rootkit that is untraceable do not use TTU

-# Purpose of Boost to Produce:
+## Purpose of Boost to Produce:
 Back End Developers
 Infrastructure Engineer
 Security Professionas

-# Unix VS. Linux
+## Unix VS. Linux
 * Minix is a free version of Unix
 * Linus Torvalds improved upon Minix
+* BSD - highly secure, open BSD
+Search "Linux Pedigree"

+## Commands
+* sudo - do this as root or super user
+* grep - search text and string files
+* apt - package manager for debian

 https://www.youtube.com/watch?v=HgtRAbE1nBM